alloverse/alloverse.github.io/index.md

 * A terminal app (preinstalled on Mac and Linux, separate install on Windows).
 * A plain text editor for code (We recommend [Visual Studio Code](https://code.visualstudio.com/download){:target="_blank"}).
 * Git (Comes with Xcode on Mac.
 If you just type `git` into a terminal, it'll ask to install it for you even without Xcode).
-* Only on Windows: Cygwin or MingW (this is a bit of a setup; we recommend doing this on a Mac or Linux).
+* Only on Windows: WSL2 (or if you're up for some manual work, Cygwin or MingW)

 ## Running the Alloverse Visor